70: No Such Thing As A Rat Multiborg

 Wow.

-In 1891, back in the good old days, the researcher dangled 60 newborns from a walking stick to see how long they could last.
+In 1891, back in the good old days, a researcher dangled 60 newborns from a walking stick to see how long they could last.

 How long was this stick that he could get sixteen infants dangling?